Welcome!

 About Michelle Anderson

-I received my B.A. in Psychology from California State University, Chico and then went on to earn my M.A. in Counseling Psychology for Marriage and Family Therapy from Santa Clara University.
+I received my B.A. in Psychology from California State University, Chico and went on to earn my M.A. in Counseling Psychology for Marriage and Family Therapy from Santa Clara University.
 I previously worked as a Teen Dating Violence Prevention Coordinator, educating teens, teachers, and youth leaders throughout the Bay Area about healthy and unhealthy relationships.
 I have experience providing counseling and crisis intervention services in a school setting and enjoy working with high school aged teens.
-Additionally, I have provided therapy services to domestic violence and sexual assault survivors in the Tri-Valley area.
-I am currently working with individuals, teenagers, and couples.
+Additionally, I have provided therapy services to domestic violence and sexual assault survivors throughout the Tri-Valley area.
+I’m currently working with individuals and teenagers in my private practice in Pleasanton, CA.